top of page

 Our organization: Grief and Loss in Motion/Trumbull County LOSS

-See our events page for programs and events that include support group, Suicide Cafe (to fight stigma), butterfly release, Maker:Grief programming and more!
+See our events page for programs and events that include support group, Suicide Cafe (to fight stigma), our annual Butterfly Release, Maker:Grief programming and more!

-Available for public speaking events and trainings in a variety of postvention and prevention topics, including:
+Available for public speaking events and trainings in a variety of postvention and prevention topics, including (but not limited to):

 Support Group Training